veracity/veracity-documentation/sections/datafabric/iot/overview.md

 Access your data directly from our REST api.

 ## Contextualization
-Sensor data is contextualized with meta datadefined for the sensor as well as a location in an asset functional hierarchy.
+Sensor data is contextualized with meta data defined for the sensor as well as a location in an asset functional hierarchy.
 For maritime assets; DNVGL VIS structure is being used.

 ## ISO 19848 format